Randy Couture and Mark Coleman head into their UFC 109 bout with an enormous amount of criticism shot at them.

 Couture does not want to hear one word of a “retirement match ,” like they do in professional wrestling.
 “I’m insulted that you would associate us with the WWE, first of all,” Couture told me during the UFC 109 conference call last week.
 “I don’t think there is any parallel there.
 I don’t know what a WWE retirement match is all about.
 Win or lose, I think Mark and I have a lot, still to contribute to the sport.”

 If anyone knows Randy Couture, they know it takes a lot to strike a nerve.
 The former heavyweight and light-heavyweight champion chuckled a bit when asked the question, but made his point when commenting on how he sees the bout’s role in determining the fate of he and his opponent.

 “I don’t think this is a make or break fight.
 We [Couture and Coleman] both have a lot of competitive spirit left in us…every time Mark and I fight, they’re gonna judge us…I don’t focus on those things.
 I think they’re negative things.”

-UFC 109 will take place on Saturday, Feb 6 at 10PM ET/7PM PT at the Mandalay Bay Events Center in Las Vegas, NV.
+UFC 109 will take place tonight at 10PM ET/7PM PT from the Mandalay Bay Events Center in Las Vegas, NV.
 As always, FightLine.com will provide live round-by-round coverage of the event.